Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches: Learning Partial Extrinsic Symmetries

 \subsection{ICP Distance}

-As previously mentioned, we may assess the symmetry of two shapes in relation to each other by initially registering them with one another and subsequently calculating the distance between them.
-For the sake of completeness, we describe a distance measure for point clouds that is invariant to transformations from the orthogonal group $O(3)$, which we call the ICP distance.
-Given two point clouds $A$ and $B$: 1) Register $A$ onto $B$ using the iterative closest point (ICP) algorithm \cite{besl1992method}.
-2) Compute the two-sided Chamfer distance $d_{CD}$ \cite{fan2017point} between the aligned point clouds $A_{ICP}$ and $B$.
+As previously mentioned, we may assess the symmetry of two shapes in relation to each other by initially registering them and subsequently calculating the distance between them.
+We describe a distance measure for point clouds that is invariant to translation, uniform scaling, and the orthogonal group $O(3)$ (rotation and reflection), which we call the ICP distance.
+Given two point clouds $A$ and $B$: 1)~Register $A$ onto $B$ using the iterative closest point (ICP) algorithm~\cite{besl1992method}.
+2)~Compute the two-sided Chamfer distance $d_{CD}$~\cite{fan2017point} between the aligned point clouds $A_{ICP}$ and $B$.

-As the ICP algorithm is highly sensitive to the initialization, we suggest repeating the registration process several times, centering the point clouds around their mean $T_{mean}(\cdot)$, and applying a random rotation and reflection $R_{rand}(\cdot)$ to $A$ each time.
-We define the smallest distance across all runs as the ICP distance $d_{ICP}$.
-As a compromise between consistency and speed we suggest employing $N = 30$ separate registrations, with a maximum of $100$ iteration steps each.
-The ICP algorithm returns estimated rotation $R$ and translation $T$ ignoring scaling.
-Furthermore, we apply the farthest point sampling (FPS) $fps(\cdot)$ to the point cloud to restrict its size to $512$ points.
-This speeds up the computation greatly and makes the distance comparable across inputs consisting of different number of points.
+Before registration we normalize each point cloud to the unit sphere via $\mathcal{N}(\cdot)$, which mean-centers the cloud and divides it by its maximal radius from the centroid.
+This removes translation and uniform scale, so that the ICP distance compares shape rather than absolute size or position.
+As the ICP algorithm is highly sensitive to the initialization, we repeat the registration process several times, applying a random rotation and reflection $R_{rand}(\cdot)$ to $A$ each time, and define the smallest distance across all runs as the ICP distance $d_{ICP}$.
+As a compromise between consistency and speed we employ $N = 30$ separate registrations, with a maximum of $100$ iteration steps each.
+We additionally apply FPS $\mathrm{fps}(\cdot)$ to restrict each point cloud to $512$ points, which speeds up computation and makes distances comparable across inputs of different resolution.

 where

 Given this explicit measure of extrinsic similarity, local patches, regions, or parts can now be compared to each other and a distance matrix can be calculated to describe a shape's symmetry landscape.